shufeng's blog

 This week has been preparing for presentations and developing standard addition techniques for my electrodes to be used as sensors!

 It's so sad that everyone's leaving!
-I'll be all by myself for the next week as I attempt to hurridly wrap up my research and hopefully make some fantastic breakthroughs!
+I'll be all by myself for the next week as I attempt to hurriedly wrap up my research and hopefully make some fantastic breakthroughs!

 But for now, here's my presentation below in case you're interested in what I've been actually doing all summer.
 I'll be presenting today in about an hour.
 Hopefully I'll be able to tie all the loose ends next week though!